collective/collective.developermanual/source/views/browserviews.rst

 Objects have views for default, view, edit, and so on.

-The distinction between the *default* and *view* views are that for files, the default can be download.
+The distinction between the *default* and *view* views are that for files, the default can be *download*.

-The default view...
+The default view ...

 * This view is configured in :doc:`portal_types </content/types>`.

-* This view is rendered when a content item is called - even though they are objects, they have the ``__call__()`` Python method defined.
+* This view is rendered when a content item is called |---| even though they are objects, they have the ``__call__()`` Python method defined.